 Things to Do in Astoria

 View contemporary and classic films from around the world, as well as exhibits on motion pictures, at the Museum of the Moving Image.
 Swim at the Astoria Pool or play on the tennis courts at Astoria Park.
-Buy or sell vinyl records and equipment at Hifi Records & Cafe.
 Attend stand-up comedy shows, movie screenings, or workshops on anything from pickling to American Sign Language at female-owned art venue Q.E.D.
 Meet friends for brunch at Astoria restaurants like The Shady Lady, and be sure to order the Chicken & Waffles or Fried Chicken Gone Wild.
 Check out Vite Vinosteria for a plate of Gnocchi al Gorgonzola or Pappardelle alla Bolognese.
 Fill up on delicious cookies like a Funfetti Cookie or a Blueberry Cheesecake Cookie at Chip City.
 Go out with friends at Astoria bars like The Last Word and sip on a Corpse Reviver #2 or a Southern Gravity.

 Lower East Side, Manhattan